Maidu

 The Maidu are a Native American people of northern California.
 They reside in the central Sierra Nevada, in the watershed area of the Feather and American Rivers and in Humbug Valley.
-In Maiduan languages, maidu means "man".
+In Maiduan languages, maidu means "person".

 Local division

 The Maidu people are geographically dispersed into many subgroups or bands who live among and identify with separate valleys, foothills, and mountains in northeastern Central California.
 The three subcategories of Maidu are: